-Aside from her bewitching, languorous language another significant way Jackson was able to create this mood was through the narrative mode: ‘stream of consciousness’ and her original use of punctuation and sentence length.
+Aside from her bewitching, languorous language another significant way Jackson was able to create this mood was through the narrative mode ‘stream of consciousness,’ as well as her original use of punctuation and sentence length.

-‘I will go into a sweet garden, with fountains and low benches and roses trained over arbors, and find one path— jewelled, perhaps, with rubies and emeralds, soft enough for a king’s daughter to walk upon with her little sandalled feet —and it will lead me directly to the palace which lies under a spell'(2)
+‘I will go into a sweet garden, with fountains and low benches and roses trained over arbors, and find one path— jewelled, perhaps, with rubies and emeralds, soft enough for a king’s daughter to walk upon with her little sandalled feet —and it will lead me directly to the palace which lies under a spell.’

-Jackson shows us that we are powerful beings in charge of how our stories are read and the way this creates a certain experience for the reader.
+Jackson shows that we’re powerful beings in charge of how our stories are read and the way this creates a certain experience for the reader.

 2. The Element of Surprise.

-Like the Venus flytrap, Jackson’s protagonists are often the ‘innocent fly’— relatable characters with a moral compass that often find themselves in a situation and with people, whether this be strangers, friends or neighbours that are astonishingly cruel.
+Like the Venus flytrap, Jackson’s protagonists are often the ‘innocent fly’; relatable characters with a moral compass that often find themselves in a situation and with people, whether this be strangers, friends or neighbours that are astonishingly cruel.

-A wonderful example of this takes place in the short story The Witch (1949), on the face of it a perfectly ordinary scene of a mother and her children taking a bus ride–or so we think.
+A wonderful example of this takes place in the short story The Witch (1949), on the face of it a perfectly ordinary scene of a mother and her children taking a bus ride, or so we think.
 A stranger enters the scene and slowly the situation takes a very dark turn indeed.

 3. Tension Between a Character’s Internal World and Their External Reality.

 This makes perfect sense as most of her novels and short stories were written during the mid 20th century, a time when peoples’ roles were more clearly defined based on gender, race and class.

 Jackson often used the domestic setting as the backdrop for her stories, creating an interesting tension between how characters wish to be and how much leeway the society gives in allowing that to be a reality.
 This is something we can all relate to and perhaps Jackson’s stories would not have worked so well had she not been writing in this era.

-Although this hasn’t made the list, my favourite aspect of Jackson’s stories and novels are the times when she reflects upon something particularly enlightening.
+Although this hasn’t made the list, my favourite aspect of Jackson’s writing are the times when she reflects upon something quietly enlightening.
 In chapter four of The Haunting of Hill House, Eleanor Vance stops for lunch en route when she notices a girl’s parents trying to make her drink from the restaurant’s glass instead of the special cup she drinks from at home.
-This is Eleanor’s reaction:

 ‘Don’t do it, Eleanor told the little girl; insist on your cup of stars; once they have trapped you into being like everyone else you will never see your cup of stars again; don’t do it; and the little girl glanced at her, and smiled a little subtle, dimpling, wholly comprehending smile , and shook her head stubbornly at the glass.
-Brave girl, Eleanor thought; wise, brave girl’.(3)
+Brave girl, Eleanor thought; wise, brave girl’.

 Until next time,